Online Social Networks: Threats and Solutions

-\paragraph{Online Predators.} The greatest concern for the personal information safety of children is reflected in the growing apprehension about Internet pedophiles, also referred to as online predators.
-Livingstone and Haddon~\cite{childsaftey} of EU Kids Online defined a typology in order to understand the risk and harm related to the following online activities: online harm from \textit{content} (child's exposure to pornography or harmful sexual content); harm from \textit{contact} (a child who is contacted by an adult or another child for the purposes of sexual abuse); and harm from \textit{conduct} (the child as an active initiator of abusive or risky behaviors).
-Behaviors considered to be Internet sexual exploitation of children include adults using children for the production of child pornography and its distribution, consumption of child porn, and the use of the Internet as a means to initiate online or offline sexual exploitation.
-In their study from 2008, Wolak et al.~\cite{wolak} critically examined the myth and reality of the so-called online predator.
-The image of Internet predators in the media is of an adult man seducing and tempting innocent young boys and girls through the collection of personal data and the impersonation of being a friend to these youngsters, all the while hiding his sexual intentions until the actual meeting, which likely involves rape or kidnapping.
+\paragraph{Online Predators.} The greatest concern \s{regarding} the personal information safety of children \s{relates to} Internet pedophiles, also referred to as online predators.
+Livingstone and Haddon~\cite{childsaftey} of EU Kids Online defined a typology in order to understand the risk and harm related to the following online activities: harm from \textit{content} (\s{a} child's exposure to pornography or harmful sexual content), harm from \textit{contact} (a child who is contacted by an adult or another child for the \s{purpose} of sexual abuse), and harm from \textit{conduct} (the child as an active initiator of abusive or risky behaviors).
+Behaviors \s{that are} considered to be Internet sexual exploitation of children include adults using children for the production of child pornography and its distribution, consumption of child porn, and the use of the Internet as a means to initiate online or offline sexual exploitation.
+In their study from 2008, Wolak et al.~\cite{wolak} critically examined the myth and reality of the online predator.
+The image of \s{an} Internet predator in the media is \s{that} of an adult man \s{who pretends to be a friend to an innocent young boy or girl through whom he collects} personal data; \s{he hides} his sexual intentions until the actual meeting, which likely involves rape or kidnapping.